Category Archives: Tadejin Blog

 View from Vrmac; Photo: Klaudio Katelan

-There is also a possibility of longer hikes, starting in the Old Town of Kotor, through Vrmac, to the village of Gornja Lastva.
-Local guides will help you with that.
-Pay special attention to the drumming sounds, made by woodpeckers, whose presence indicates highly preserved forests in this area.
+There is also the option of longer hikes, starting in the Old Town of Kotor and continuing across Vrmac all the way to the village of Gornja Lastva.
+Local guides can help you with this route.
+Along the way, it is worth paying attention to the drumming sounds of woodpeckers, whose presence is a sign of highly preserved forests in this area.

 5. Kotor Town Walls